devops329/devops/instruction/lint/lint.md

 ## ☑ Exercise

-Create an project based on the steps provided above.
+Create a project based on the steps provided above.
 Run the linter and review and fix the items it reports.

 Review the [rules](https://eslint.org/docs/latest/rules/) that eslint is configured to report.
 Find a couple that look interesting and change the project code to trigger them.

-Once you are done, you should should see something like this:
+Once you are done, you should see something like this:

 ![rule violation](ruleViolation.png)